regallll/motorstorm-modding-resources/README.md

 A very WIP set of modding resources and filetype notes for MotorStorm games.

-- This was all done on RPCS3.
-Some things may not work on real PS3s.
 - When displaying hex, full stops `.` are also used to denote null characters, and `XX` / `*` is used to show that there could be any value in these positions.
 - Assume big-endianness has been used for the PS3 games, and little-endianness for Arctic Edge, unless stated otherwise.